wfailla/un-orchestrator/orchestrator/README_orchestrator_mode.md

 where users are attached to port 0 (eth0, in the figure above)  and Internet is reachable through port 1 (eth1).

 First rule allow local orchestrator to receive ARP query packets addressed to him, and then, after the reply, become reachable from the extern.
-By means of the second, incoming traffic directed to local orchestrator is captured, hence he is able to receive control, while last rule make local orchestrator possible to response.
+By means of the second, incoming traffic directed to local orchestrator is captured, hence he is able to receive control commands, while last rule make local orchestrator possible to response.

 ##### Note